-- Claims spanning more than one calendar year. - Claims spanning the hospital's fiscal year end - Change of hospital ownership - Claims with charges that exceed \$999,999.99 - Claims with more than one revenue code that utilizes specialized per diem pricing (NICU, pediatric intensive care unit etc.)
+- Claims spanning more than one calendar year. - Claims spanning the hospital's fiscal year end - Change of hospital ownership - Claims with charges that exceed \$999,999.99 - Claims with more than one revenue code that uses specialized per diem pricing (for example, NICU, pediatric intensive care unit)

+8.16.
 Claims Processing and Reprocessing